 Browser Extension

-- Log in to the Hister web interface.
+- Log in to the Hister web interface in the same browser.

-The extension sends the token as the X-Access-Token HTTP header.
+The extension will copy the active session cookies from the web UI.
 All pages indexed through the extension are stored under your user account.

 API / Command-Line Client